Recruitment Protocol in MPLS

 Departments in MPLS may appoint contractors, casual workers and TSS staff without divisional or university approval.
 Preexisting legal requirements and personnel procedures in relation to remuneration, maximum contract length, holiday/holiday pay and for tax arrangements for contractors etc continue to apply.

 Departments may proceed to appoint Apprentices funded by the Levy without further divisional approval.

 Professional Services, Technical, Research Support and Administrative posts

 Note that separate university procedures continue to apply for posts in grade ALC6 however, and these apply regardless of the funding for the post.
-Please contact the Academic HR Team Leader for advice about refilling or creating an ALC6 post.
+Please contact the Academic and Strategic HR Team Leader for advice about refilling or creating an ALC6 post.

 Departments may refill existing and budgeted Departmental Lecturer posts that fall vacant without the need for Divisional approval.
 Departments may also proceed with any new fixed term teaching posts that are funded by the salary saving from an external fellowship, provided there is a clear connection between the external funding and the post being recruited to.
 In this case, the salary costs of the post must be fully (though indirectly) covered for the full fixed term of the post by the Associate Professor’s fellowship or other major grant.
 The length of the teaching appointment must clearly relate to the term of the fellowship/buyout of a specific Associate Professor or Associate Professors in this case.
 All other new DL positions require divisional protocol approval.